twota/terms-of-service-and-privacy-policy/README.md

 1.1 Information You Provide Directly

-▪Name, age, gender, email, and location.
+▪ Name, age, gender, email, and location.

-▪Profile details such as photos, bio, preferences, and sexual orientation.
+▪ Profile details such as photos, bio, preferences, and sexual orientation.

-▪Selfies submitted for verification purposes.
+▪ Selfies submitted for verification purposes.

-▪Messages and chat content exchanged with other matched users.
+▪ Messages and chat content exchanged with other matched users.

-▪Feedback, surveys, or user experience research.
+▪ Feedback, surveys, or user experience research.

 1.2 Information Collected Automatically

-▪Device information (e.g., IMEI, MAC address, IP address, Operating System, device model, and unique device identifiers).
+▪ Device information (e.g., IMEI, MAC address, IP address, Operating System, device model, and unique device identifiers).

-▪App usage data and interaction patterns.
+▪ App usage data and interaction patterns.

-▪Approximate location based on IP or device settings.
+▪ Approximate location based on IP or device settings.

 1.3 Information from Third Parties

-▪Linked social media accounts, if you choose to connect them.
+▪ Linked social media accounts, if you choose to connect them.

-▪Analytics providers that help us understand app usage and performance.
+▪ Analytics providers that help us understand app usage and performance.

-▪Advertising networks for ad delivery and measurement purposes.
+▪ Advertising networks for ad delivery and measurement purposes.

 ☑ Note: We do not collect biometric or health data.